youneslaaroussi/TasteThreads/PRIVACY.md

 - Bio or short description
 - Profile image URL or uploaded avatar (which may be stored as a URL or encoded image data)
 - Taste and preference strings (e.g. cuisines, dietary constraints, vibes, price sensitivity)
 - Optional contact details for reservations: first name, last name, phone number, email address
-- WhatsApp identifier (if you interact with TasteThreads via WhatsApp)

 ### 2.3 Location and context data